Atereoyinn/Smartlign/content/posts/video-games-vs-board-games-are-they-competitors.md

 ### Enjoy a Solo Game

 On days when your family or friends aren’t just available to play one or more gaming sessions with you, you can still enjoy a solo game.
-Most video games are designed to allow one player to play against the computer or multiple players to play against themselves.
+Most video games are designed to allow one player to play against the computer or multiple players to play against themselves.﻿﻿

-## Drawbacks of Video Games
+### Drawbacks of Video Games

-### Disconnection from the Real World
+### Disconnection from the Real World﻿

 Some online video gamers are designed to allow gamers to chat and connect with other gamers.
 As such as an online video gamer, you could have a few virtual friends.